Graded Brauer groups of a groupoid with involution: Introduction

-Instead of simply generalizing Donovan-Karoubi's graded orthogonal Brauer group $GBrO$ to groupoids, we are going further.
-More precisely, we discuss a new group $\wRBr$, which allows us to study graded complex and real Dixmier-Douady bundles simultaneously.
-We start with a locally compact Hausdorff second-countable Real groupoid $(\cG,\rho)$ with a Haar system~\cite[\S2]{Mou1}, and define $\wRBr(\cG)$ as the set of Morita equivalence classes of \emph{Real graded Dixmier-Douady bundles} over $(\cG,\rho)$; \emph{i.e.}, graded Dixmier-Douady bundles $\cA$ endowed with Real structures satisfying some relevent relations.
-We shall note that we introduced in~\cite{Mou3} a group $\wRBr_\ast(\cG)$ which actually is the subgroup of $\wRBr(\cG)$ consisting of Real graded Dixmier-Douady bundles (that we called $B$-fields) that locally look like a graded elementary complex $\cstar$-algebra $\wKK$ endowed with a Real involution.
+Instead of simply generalising Donovan-Karoubi's graded orthogonal Brauer group $GBrO$ to groupoids, we are going further.
+More precisely, we introduce a new group $\wRBr$, which enables us to study graded complex and real Dixmier-Douady bundles simultaneously.
+We start with a locally compact Hausdorff second-countable Real groupoid $(\cG,\tau)$ with a Haar system~\cite[\S2]{Moutuou:Real.Cohomology}, and define $\wRBr(\cG)$ as the set of Morita equivalence classes of \emph{Real graded Dixmier-Douady bundles} over $(\cG,\tau)$; \emph{i.e.}, graded Dixmier-Douady bundles $\cA$ that come equipped with Real structures satisfying some relevant relations.
+We shall note that we introduced in~\cite{Moutuou:Twistings} a group $\wRBr_\ast(\cG)$ which actually is but the subgroup of $\wRBr(\cG)$ consisting of Real graded Dixmier-Douady bundles (that we called $B$-fields in {\it loc. cit.}) that locally look like a graded elementary complex $\cstar$-algebra $\wKK$ endowed with a Real involution.
 We have shown that such bundles are, up to Morita equivalence, of eight types.
-Thus, for Real groupoid $\cG$ with connect base space, $\wRBr_\ast(\cG)$ is a $\ZZ_8$-graded group.
+Thus, for a Real groupoid $(\cG,\tau)$ with connected base space, $\wRBr_\ast(\cG)$ is a $\ZZ_8$-graded group.
 Roughly speaking, $\wRBr_\ast(\cG)$ is the subgroup of elements of constant types in $\wRBr(\cG)$.
-In the present paper, we discuss both geometric (in terms of groupoid extensions) and cohomological interpretations of $\wRBr(\cG)$.
-We show that when the Real structure of $\cG$ is trivial, $\wRBr(\cG)$ is a generalization of Donovan-Karoubi's graded orthogonal Brauer group.
+In the present paper, we explore both geometric (in terms of groupoid extensions) and cohomological interpretations of $\wRBr(\cG)$.
+We show that when the Real structure of $\cG$ is trivial, $\wRBr(\cG)$ is a generalisation of Donovan-Karoubi's graded orthogonal Brauer group.
 For fixed point free involutions, we show that $\wRBr$ is a direct summand of $\wBr$.
-Our interest in the cohomological classification of Real graded Dixmier-Douady bundles is motivated by the study of twisted $KR$-theory we present in~\cite{Mou2}.
+Our interest in the cohomological classification of Real graded Dixmier-Douady bundles is motivated by the study of twisted $KR$-theory we present in~\cite{Moutuou:Thesis}. \\